dhis2/training-docs/content/general_guidance/training_DB_considerations.md

 ## Working with a Training Database

 Databases are a critical practical consideration when conducting a DHIS2 academy or training.
-They are the basis in which all materials will be derived from, and if supporting components are not available to meet outlined learning objectives then training outcomes will likely not be as intended.
-When performing a local training, it is always recommended to use a copy of the local database.
+They are the basis in which all materials will be derived from, and if supporting components are not available to meet outlined learning objectives then training outcomes will likely not be as intended. ***When performing a local training, it is always recommended to use a copy of the local database***.
 When conducting a global or regional academy, several databases are maintained for use in conjunction with the course material in order to meet pre-defined learning objectives.

 ### Local Training